Application Deadline: December 1 for fall admission

 Distance Learning Available?
 NO

-All of the Nurse Practitioner programs offer Post-Master’s Certificates.
-Post-Master Certificate Program students will complete the didactic and clinical hours necessary to take the national exam in their specialty area.
+All of the Nurse Practitioner programs offer post-master's tracks.
+Post-Master's students will complete the didactic and clinical hours necessary to take the national exam in their specialty area.
 They will not, however, earn a second MSN degree.

 Advanced Practice Nursing (APN): Visit Advanced Practice Nursing web page to learn about APN programs.

 All post-master's plans are in PDF Format.

 - PMSN Family Psych/Mental Health Nurse Practitioner: Program of Work